All nominal Historical Cost audit reports should start with the following standard statement:

 Fortunately the IFRS Conceptual Framework also authorizes: "Financial capital maintenance can be measured in units of constant purchasing power".

 However, it only works when it is done in terms of the Daily CPI.
-Using the monthly CPI does not result in capital maintenance since it has to be done in terms of all changes in the general price level.
-The price level does not change monthly as it appears as a result of the original (historical) monthly publication of the CPI figures.
+Using the monthly CPI does not result in real capital maintenance since it has to be done in terms of all changes in the general price level.
+The general price level does not change monthly as it appears as a result of the original (historical) monthly publication of the CPI figures.
 It changes daily in all economies.
-People pay accounts on every day of the month.
+Economic transactions are executed every day of the month.
 The general price level can - and often does - change more than once a day in hyperinflationary economies.

-Government inflation-indexed bonds are updated daily in terms of the Daily CPI because they trade daily on the bond markets.
+The absolute proof that daily updating is required?
+All government inflation-indexed bonds are updated daily in terms of the Daily CPI because they trade daily on the trillion Dollar global sovereign inflation-indexed bond markets, for example US Treasury Inflation Protected Securities or TIPS.
 They need updated prices daily - not monthly.
-People trade daily, not monthly.
+People and governments trade these inflation-indexed bonds daily, not monthly.
 The general price level changes at least daily.
 Daily CPI figures are thus generally available.
-(See the examples on the right margin of this site).
+See the examples on the right margin of this site.